druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 <script src="https://gist.github.com/xvrl/9552286.js?file=load-mysql.sh"></script>

-Getting the data itseft is relatively fast, but it may take several hours to create the necessary indices and optimizing the table on the larger data set.
+Loading the data itself is relatively fast, but it may take several hours to create the necessary indices and optimizing the table on the larger data set.
 In our case it took several attempts to complete the indexing and table optimization steps.

 ## Running the Benchmarks
 ### Druid
-Running the Druid benchmark requires [R][], as well as a couple fo packages, including [`RDruid`][RDruid], `microbenchmark`, as well as `ggplot2` if you would like to generate the plots.
+Running the Druid benchmark requires [R][], as well as a couple of packages, including [`RDruid`][RDruid], `microbenchmark`, as well as `ggplot2` if you would like to generate the plots.